Toyota Prius (2016-2021) performance, top speed & engine

 - 2MPG & CO2 emissionsThe Toyota Prius returns excellent efficiency for a conventional hybrid car, making it very cheap to run

-- 4Engines, drive & performance - currently readingThe Toyota Prius has acceptable performance and safe, secure handling, but don't expect an exciting drive
+- 4Performance, engine & drive - currently readingThe Toyota Prius has acceptable performance and safe, secure handling, but don't expect an exciting drive